 If the cancer has spread outside the prostate, it will most likely go to nearby lymph nodes first, and then to bones.
 Much less often the cancer will spread to the liver or other organs.

 When prostate cancer has spread to other parts of the body (including the bones), hormone therapy is probably the most effective treatment.
 But it isn’t likely to cure the cancer, and at some point it might stop working.
 Usually the first treatment is a luteinizing hormone-releasing hormone (LHRH) agonist, LHRH antagonist, or orchiectomy, sometimes along with an anti-androgen drug or abiraterone.
-Another option might be to get chemotherapy along with the hormone therapy.
-Other treatments aimed at bone metastases might be used as well.
+Another option might be to get chemotherapy, most often along with the hormone therapy.
+Other treatments for bone metastases might be used as well.